 A Step-By-Step Guide To Using A Bee Smoker

 Among the beekeeper’s many tools is the bee smoker.
-This handy device makes hive inspections much easier for both beginner and experienced beekeepers.
-Smoke is an effective way to calm your honey bees and keep both them and you safe from harm as you approach and work through your hive.
-As such, it’s important to learn how to put your smoker to good use in your apiary.
-Learn the ropes with our step-by-step guide to using a bee smoker.
+This handy device makes hive inspections much easier for beginner and experienced beekeepers.
+Smoke is an effective way to calm your honeybees and keep both them and you safe from harm as you approach and work through your hive.
+As such, it’s important to learn how to put your beehive smoker to good use in your apiary.
+Use our step-by-step guide to using a bee smoker.

 Mann Lake is full of excellent resources for beginner beekeepers.
-In addition to this step-by-step guide to using a bee smoker, we have the information, supplies, and beekeeping tools you need to run an effective apiary.
+In addition to this step-by-step guide to using bee smokers, we have the information, supplies, and beekeeping tools you need to run an effective apiary.
 Take the next step in your beekeeping career by joining our community today.